Skip to content

 rm -f cni-plugins-linux-$(dpkg --print-architecture)-v$CNI_VERSION.tgz

-To install the latest release of nerdctl:
+To install the scripts:

 git clone https://github.com/urunc-dev/urunc.git